Milton Weed Control Services

 Massachusetts Pesticide Regulations & Professional Licensing Requirements for Milton

 All commercial weed control in Milton must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
-Applicators must hold a valid license—Category 36 (Turf and Ornamental Horticulture) is most common, with 10 contact hours of continuing education every 3 years.
-Federal EPA registration is required for all products, and Restricted Use Pesticides (RUPs) demand special handling and storage.
+Applicators require licensing in Category 36 (Turf and Ornamental Horticulture), with 10 contact hours of continuing education every three years.
+Certification exams and license renewals are mandatory.
+Federal EPA registration is required for all products, and Restricted Use Pesticides (RUPs) demand strict handling and storage.
 IPM plans and environmental impact assessments are necessary for large-scale applications.
-Commercial operators must carry minimum 1M per occurrence, 2M aggregate liability insurance, environmental impairment coverage, and workers compensation.
-Detailed application logs, adverse incident reporting, and customer notification records are mandatory.
-Coordination with U.S. Environmental Protection Agency Region 1 and municipal monitoring programs is required for compliance.
+Commercial operators must carry 1M per occurrence and 2M aggregate liability insurance, environmental impairment coverage, and workers compensation.
+Detailed application logs, adverse incident reporting, and customer notification records are required.
+Coordination with U.S. EPA Region 1 and municipal monitoring programs is essential.

 Milton Board of Health Guidelines for Pesticide Application & Public Safety Protection

-The Milton Board of Health oversees public notification and safety for all pesticide applications.
+The Milton Board of Health oversees public notification and safety for pesticide applications.
 Advance posting of 24-48 hours with clear signage is required.
-Setbacks of 100-150 feet are enforced near property lines, wells, water bodies, and sensitive sites like schools and daycares.
+Setbacks of 100-150 feet from property lines, wells, water bodies, and sensitive sites (schools, healthcare, daycare) must be observed.
 Re-entry intervals range from 6-48 hours depending on the product.
-Special restrictions apply in organic farming areas.
-Risk management includes barriers to protect children, pets, and sensitive individuals, and emergency contacts for exposure (poison control: 1-800-222-1222).
-Applicators must use proper PPE, calibrate equipment, and prevent spills or drift.
-Post-application monitoring ensures effectiveness and environmental safety.
-For more information, contact: Milton Health Department
+Special restrictions apply in organic farming and certified organic areas.
+Public health risk management includes barriers, notification, and emergency contacts (poison control: 1-800-222-1222).
+Personal protective equipment (PPE), equipment calibration, spill prevention, and drift control are mandatory.
+Post-application monitoring assesses effectiveness, non-target impacts, and environmental safety.

 525 Canton Avenue, Milton, MA 02186